 Shared Drives can be a tricky territory for Google Workspace admins.

-While they power up file collaboration and facilitates things like remote working in Google Workspace, you need to ensure such activity is Secure, Data compliant, and enforce Data loss prevention (DLP).
+While they power up file collaboration and facilitate things like remote working in Google Workspace, you need to ensure such activity is Secure, Data compliant, and enforce Data loss prevention (DLP).

 This may not always be the most straightforward job for admins, and we understand that.

-In this post we’ll share with you our 5 Top recommendations to secure and manage Google shared Drives from the inside out.
+In this post, we’ll share our 5 Top recommendations to secure and manage Google shared Drives from the inside out.

 1. REVISE YOUR DRIVE FOLDER STRUCTURE

-Your Drive folder structure is one of the first keys to effectively secure and manage Google shared Drives.
+Your Drive folder structure is one of the first keys to securing and managing Google shared Drives effectively.